 - Candidates must have strong communication skills and a willingness to collaborate

 - Flexibility in work environmen,t including remote-working and home-based office

 For more information on ToxStrategies’ service areas and team, please visit www.toxstrategies.com.
 To apply, please submit a cover letter and resume to firstname.lastname@example.org.

-ToxStrategies is an Equal Opportunity Employer and a Woman-Owned Small Business.
+ToxStrategies is an Equal Opportunity Employer.